solana-labs/solana-program-library/docs/src/token-2022.md

 ## Security Audits

-The Token-2022 Program is currently under multiple audits to ensure safety of funds. all audits will be published here as they are completed.
+The Token-2022 Program is currently under multiple audits to ensure safety of funds.
+All audits will be published here as they are completed.